-Most notably, there is strong evidence that CBD oil has been effective in treating epilepsy in children and dogs alike.
+There is strong evidence that CBD oil has been effective in treating epilepsy in children and dogs alike.
 Studies in animals performed by Cornell University support the alleged benefits, including using CBD oil as:

-- neuropathic pain relief
+Neuropathic pain relief

-- relief from drug-resistant epilepsy
+Relief from drug-resistant epilepsy

-- arthritic pain management
+Arthritic pain management

-- relief from some gastrointestinal issues
+Relief from some gastrointestinal issues

 While traditional methods of pain relief can lead to liver or kidney damage, CBD oil produced no harmful reactions when dosed correctly.
 The AKC’s Chief Veterinary Officer, Dr. Jerry Klein, predicts that we will see an increase in research and use of CBD because of its recent legalization and efficacy.